gmiesner/sharkHack_intro_to_web_dev/README.md

 <img width="372" alt="Screen Shot 2021-03-25 at 12 26 37 AM" src="https://user-images.githubusercontent.com/51331370/112423518-c506b680-8d00-11eb-980a-037a1ae21bdd.png">

 Here we can see the opening and closing```<body>```tags.
 This is where the majority of our code will go when we make our webpage today.
 Inside of them you can see the line of code that starts with ```<script```.
 This is the line of code that is linking our HTML page to our JavaScript file.
-JavaScript is the third and final language we will be using today.
 I like to think of JavaScript as the organs and flesh of our website, they are held together by the HTML, and made to look nice with CSS, but are ultimately what gives the site functionality and interactivity.

 <img width="135" alt="Screen Shot 2021-03-25 at 12 31 58 AM" src="https://user-images.githubusercontent.com/51331370/112423924-845b6d00-8d01-11eb-8498-c3ff12dc6573.png">